David Leitch's unrealized projects

-The following is a list of unproduced David Leitch projects in roughly chronological order.
 During his long career, American filmmaker David Leitch has worked on several projects which never progressed beyond the pre-production stage under his direction.
 Some of these projects fell in development hell, were officially canceled, were in development limbo or would see life under a different production team.

 2010s

 Rain TV series

 On August 18, 2014, Leitch was set to executive produce Rain, the television series adaptation of Barry Eisler’s John Rain action thriller book series, with Eisler, Chad Stahelski, and Keanu Reeves executive producing with Slingshot Global Media, and Reeves set to lead the series.

 Cowboy Ninja Viking film

 On January 29, 2015, Leitch and Chad Stahelski were set to co-direct the feature film adaptation of A.J.
 Lieberman and Riley Rossmo’s graphic novel Cowboy Ninja Viking with Chris Pratt set to lead the film, Paul Wernick and Rhett Reese co-writing the screenplay and producing with Mark Gordon, Guymon Casady and Ben Forkner, and Universal Pictures distributing the film.
 But on January 31, 2018, the duo were ultimately replaced by Michelle MacLaren as the director.